angristan/awesome-stars/README.md

 - [ClarityMoe/lolicon](https://github.com/ClarityMoe/lolicon) - By Forking this, let's say you forked a loli :police_car:
 - [kwent/pgbouncerhero](https://github.com/kwent/pgbouncerhero) - A dashboard for your PgBouncers.
 - [FarhadG/init](https://github.com/FarhadG/init) - :exclamation: Go to the first (initial) commit of any GitHub repo
-- [vector-im/element-web](https://github.com/vector-im/element-web) - A glossy Matrix collaboration client for the web.
 - [w3c/activitypub](https://github.com/w3c/activitypub) -
 - [martenbjork/sign-up-for-facebook](https://github.com/martenbjork/sign-up-for-facebook) - A summary of what data Facebook collects and how it can be used
 - [WebpageFX/emoji-cheat-sheet.com](https://github.com/WebpageFX/emoji-cheat-sheet.com) - A one pager for emojis on Campfire and GitHub